 Each room is different and varies in size, style and amenities.
 We will attribute them on a first come first serve basis.

 There is also an outdoor swimming pool surrounded by mature shrubs and plants, furnished with Moroccan sun loungers.
 The grounds include a tennis court, a 10th century chapel and a dedicated studio.
 There are many lounge areas, indoor and outdoor.
 A real little paradise of quietness.

 Sept 2-9 & Sept 10-17, 2020: Two Travel Sketching in Watercolor Workshops with Brenda Swenson – Max: 12 Participants/Workshop

 Sign up before Jan 31st and save $200!

 Rates: The historical estate is a family property not a traditional hotel.
 Therefore all bedrooms have different sizes and amenities.
 That is why pricing varies with the rooms.
 First sign up will have the choice of the room.

 Due to space limitation, non painters are welcome but will pay the same price as the painters (they will benefit from the same excursions and meals with the exclusions of the art classes).

 The Courtyard Room: This twin room is bigger and has one double bed that can be divided into 2 single beds.
 It is located the main floor and has an en-suite bathroom.
-Price: $3,590 per person by Jan 31st, ($3,890 after Jan 31st).
+Price: $3,690 per person by Jan 31st, ($3,890 after Jan 31st).
 If used a single room, there is a $600 supplement so $4,290 before Jan 31st).